hima-97/Ternary-Search-Tree/README.md

 Example:
 Passing the command `"range_search band to cat"` will output:

-- `band \n
+`band
 bankers
 bat
 cab
 calling
 band
 bankers
 bat
 cab
 calling`, if these words are stored in the TST when doing the range search

 # Running and testing the project